DjangoGirls/tutorial/en/deploy/README.md

 import os
 import sys

-path = '/home/<your-username>/my-first-blog'  # use your own username here
-if path not in sys.path:
+path = '/home/<your-PythonAnywhere-username>/my-first-blog'  # use your own PythonAnywhere username here if path not in sys.path:
     sys.path.append(path)